 Regardless of the material they are made from, bollards usually come in two different varieties.

-This refers to bollards that are expected to handle smaller-scale impacts, such as those found in car parks.
+This refers to bollards that are expected to handle smaller-scale impacts, such as those found in parking lots and parking garages.
 As the speeds of nearby vehicles are likely to be slower, the force of impact on the bollard will be much smaller.
 Therefore, standard bollards should hold up to this sort of incident with only minor scrapes or scuffs to the surface.

 As the name suggests, these types of bollard are used more frequently in areas where vehicle impacts are likely to have more force behind them, either as a result of increased speed or weight.

-Industrial settings like factories or warehouses use materials handling vehicles such as forklift trucks and side-loaders.
+Industrial settings, such as factories or warehouses, use material handling vehicles, namely forklift trucks and side-loaders.
 These types of vehicle are denser than cars, with much more weight behind them.
 In the event of an impact, they are likely to do more damage even at slow speeds.
 Heavy-duty bollards provide a more robust level of protection against the extreme forces of such impacts.